priyal1512001/movie_recommender/README.md

 3. Now write " python main.py" to run the project.
 4. Copy the link that comes in the end to the browser address bar.
 5. End.
+# Multinomial Baye's Theorem
+Classification and analysis of data which was divided into training and testing data in the ratio of 4:1.
 # Similarity Score
 Similarity scoring [0,1] is equivalent to seeking out points in the multidimensional space that are near enough to each other to potentially represent the same true location.
 It is being done using cosine similarity.
 # Cosine Similarity